MLFlexer/smart_workspace_switcher.wezterm/README.md

 # smart_workspace_switcher.wezterm
 A smart wezterm workspace switcher inspired by [joshmedeski/t-smart-tmux-session-manager](https://github.com/joshmedeski/t-smart-tmux-session-manager)
 ## Usage
-💨 Quickly switch between workspaces with a single keybinding and the power of fuzzy finding! 💨
+💨 Level up your workflow by switching between workspaces ⚡ ***BLAZINGLY FAST*** ⚡ with 1️⃣ keypress and the power of fuzzy finding! 💨

 [Demo video](https://youtu.be/daul-4Fg20U)